 A colorful historic home in the heart of growing downtown Tucson!

 I absolutely adore my historic (1916) bungalow in the Armory Park neighborhood of downtown Tucson, but since my work as a flutist will have me in Miami much of this year, I am offering it to you!
 This fully furnished, darling, and colorful 1BR/BA is perfect for 2 visitors any time of year.
-(A very comfy air mattress can accommodate an additional couple if desired.)
+(There is an air mattress available as well, and its suitability for extra people depends on the sensibilities on the people sleeping on it!)

 Enjoy dining out?
 Take a short stroll for fabulous ice cream at The Hub, local foods at Proper or Diabolo Burger, upscale Mexican cuisine at Cafe Poca Cosa, inexpensive New York style pizza at Empire Pizza, superb cocktails at 47 Scott, homemade pastas and wood fired pizzas at Reilly's, great coffee at Sparkroot Cafe (the only Blue Bottle Coffee in Arizona), Downtown Kitchen and Cocktails (owned by a James Beard culinary award semi-finalist), three microbreweries, or sample the lot by taking Downtown Tucson's Food Walking Tour.